-So what will playing Monster Hunter World be like and how will it differ from previous Monster Hunter games?
+So what is playing Monster Hunter World like and how is it different from previous Monster Hunter games?

 The first is gameplay trailer is shown above, and is a brilliant 23 minutes long, while the second is a Monster Hunter: World Ancient Forest Gameplay video that you can watch below.

 Then, during Gamescom 2017, Capcom and IGN teamed up for a further 23-minute gameplay demonstration.